 Parts of your data will be passed to the REF expert panels and the Equality and Diversity Advisory Panel (whose members are independent of UKRI) for the purpose of conducting a systematic evaluation of submissions, in accordance with predetermined criteria and methods.
 Panels will make judgments about the material contained in submissions and will not form quality judgments about individuals.
 All panel members are bound by confidentiality arrangements.

 Publishing information about your part in the submission

 The results of the assessment exercise will be published by UKRI, on behalf of the four UK higher education funding bodies, in December 2021.
 The published results will not be based on individual performance nor identify individuals.
 UKRI will delete all the personal data that we hold about you within one month of publication of the results of the assessment exercise, other than information in impact case studies and environment statements (see below).

 Those parts of submissions that contain factual data and textual information about research activity will also be published by UKRI, on behalf of the four UK higher education funding bodies, and will be made available online.
 Published information is likely to include textual information, including impact case studies and environment statements, in which you may be referenced.
-Your name and job title may be included in this textual information.
+Your name, job title and periods of employment may be included in this textual information.